24 December 2024

 passionate causes, meetings, and deadlines.

-Usually, these worlds crowd my space,
+Usually, these worlds crowd other goals

-and half-finished poems on my desk.
-Sometimes
+poems scattered on my desk.
+(That's where

 time to assemble my next poetry book,